auchenberg/kenneth.io/source/_posts/2015-10-28-joining-microsoft-and-relocating-to-vancouver.md

 	<iframe width="1280" height="500" src="https://www.youtube.com/embed/UcoS9aQItgA" frameborder="0" allowfullscreen></iframe>
 </figure>

 With [Microsoft Edge](https://dev.modern.ie/), Microsoft has been quite clear about investing into the web again, and by joining Microsoft I’ll joining one of the world's most respected tooling vendors.
-When combining this re-investment into the web and the solid experience of building tools, I truly think Microsoft is the vendor, that’s in the best position to move our web tooling forward.
+When combining this re-investment into the web and the solid experience of building tools, I truly think Microsoft is the vendor in the best position to move our web tooling forward.

-I’ll be joining a team of brilliant people like [Rey Bango](https://twitter.com/reybango), [Andy Sterland](https://twitter.com/andysterland), [Christian Heilmann](https://twitter.com/codepo8), [Mads Kristensen](https://twitter.com/mkristensen) and many others who I'm exicited to be working with.
-I’m really looking forward to be spending most of my time making it easier to build for the web, **regardless of the used platform and browser**.
+I’ll be joining a team of brilliant people like [Rey Bango](https://twitter.com/reybango), [Andy Sterland](https://twitter.com/andysterland), [Christian Heilmann](https://twitter.com/codepo8), [Mads Kristensen](https://twitter.com/mkristensen) and many others who I'm exicited to work with.
+I’m really looking forward to spend my time making it easier to build for the web, **regardless of the used platform and browser**.

 ## What, wait, relocating to Vancouver?